Jelle Havermans (1994)

 Films & photography

 In my current I reflect on film and it’s role in history.
 Central themes in my work are the depiction of violence and (true) crime, cinematic language and the aesthetics of forensic imagery.
 By mingling fiction with documentary-style investigation, I explore my own obsessions and desires, which are mainly rooted in horror, true crime and the macabre.

 Through photography and moving images I comment and reflect on the way our perception of violence, death and history are shaped through lenses.
 I like to deconstruct cinematic structures in order to understand them in a societal context.
 An important element in my artistic process is the physicality of imagery.
 I’m interested in the nature of photographs; how aesthetics and the physical form in which an image is presented can evoke a certain feeling.
 Appropriation is an important aspect to my work: I often combine my own images with archival material and forensic photographs.
 The main goal of my work is to create engaging narratives that are thought-provoking and reflect my personal fascinations.

-Besides my work as an experimental image maker, I’m occasionally active as a journalist.
+Besides my work as an experimental image maker, I’m occasionally active as a journalist and academic writer.
 My articles were published in large newspapers and magazines like De Volkskrant, Het Parool and One World.
-With my writing I express my viewpoint on societal topics like emancipation.
+With my writing I express my viewpoint on societal topics like emancipation and media.
 If you’d like to read some of these (Dutch) articles, you can visit this page.

 All photographs, artworks and written copy on this website is the copyrighted property of Jelle Havermans unless stated otherwise.